Mathematical Foundations of Distributionally Robust Multistage Optimization: Conditional counterparts of distributionally robust functionals

 \subsection{Conditional discrepancy of risk functionals}

-A general caveat arises with risk conditional functionals, i.e., with functionals conditioned on $\sigma$\nobreakdash-subalgebras.
+A general caveat arises with a rigorous definition of conditional functionals, i.e., with functionals conditioned on $\sigma$-subalgebras.
 To elaborate the disparity we consider a conditional counterpart of the risk functional~\eqref{fun-2} first and a variant next, which is most common in the literature.
-Both approaches seem natural in appropriate contexts, but they differ essentially.
+Both approaches seem natural in convenient contexts, but they differ essentially.